Voyager 2: Encounter with Uranus

+The Voyager 2 Planetary Radio Astronomy (PRA) experiment observed 140 lightning flashes, or Uranian electrostatic discharges with a frequency of 0.9-40 MHz.
+The UEDs were detected from 600000 km of Uranus over 24 hours, most of which were not visible.
+However, microphysical modeling suggests that Uranian lightning occurs in convective storms occurring in deep troposphere water clouds.
+If this is the case, lightning will not be visible due to the thick cloud layers above the troposphere.
+Uranian lightning has a power of around 108 W, emits 1×10^7 J – 2×10^7 J of energy, and lasts an average of 120 ms.

 Detailed images from Voyager 2's flyby of the Uranian moon Miranda showed huge canyons made from geological faults.
 One hypothesis suggests that Miranda might consist of a reaggregation of material following an earlier event when Miranda was shattered into pieces by a violent impact.

 Voyager 2 discovered two previously unknown Uranian rings.
-Measurements showed that the Uranian rings are distinctly different from those at Jupiter and Saturn.
+Measurements showed that the Uranian rings are different from those at Jupiter and Saturn.
 The Uranian ring system might be relatively young, and it did not form at the same time that Uranus did.
 The particles that make up the rings might be the remnants of a moon that was broken up by either a high-velocity impact or torn up by tidal effects.

 In March 2020, NASA astronomers reported the detection of a large atmospheric magnetic bubble, also known as a plasmoid, released into outer space from the planet Uranus, after reevaluating old data recorded during the flyby.